immersive-experiences/noticeboard/README.md

 - Github Wiki
 - Slack (an existing channel)

+# XR books

+- Jerald (2015) The VR Book: Human-Centered Design for Virtual Reality
+- Turkle (2013) Alone Together; Why we Expect more from Technology and Less from Each Other
+- Rose (2012) The art of immersion: how the digital generation is remaking Hollywood, Madison Avenue, and the way we tell stories
+- Bolter et al. (2003) Windows and Mirrors: Interaction Design, Digital Art, and the Myth of Transparency
+- Bailenson (2018) Experience on Demand: What Virtual Reality Is, How It Works, and What It Can Do

-# Upcoming XR Events
+# XR Events

++ [Wearable technology show](http://www.wearabletechnologyshow.net/), early March
++ [XR Pitch and demo night](https://www.eventbrite.com/e/xr-pitch-demo-night-tickets-42524910151?mc_cid=c8ef444ab1&mc_eid=eafc0302ed), late March
++ [Future tech now](https://www.virtualrealityshow.co.uk/), early April
++ [VR World](https://vrworldevent.com/), late May

+## Past events

-+ [VR Diversity Initiative Kick-Off! event](https://www.vrfocus.com/2018/02/vr-diversity-initiative-launches-2018-campaign/).
++ 28 Feb 2018: [VR Diversity Initiative Kick-Off! event](https://www.vrfocus.com/2018/02/vr-diversity-initiative-launches-2018-campaign/).
 The initiative aims to make the VR industry more inclusive by introducing XR technologies such as VR/AR and MR through free one-day workshops to under-represented groups.
 It will be the first of 6 VR Diversity Initiative events running in 2018.
 28th February 2018, at Here East, [Hobbs Studio](https://hobsstudio.com/).
 Contact Tom D if you want direct contact info.
-+ [Wearable technology show](http://www.wearabletechnologyshow.net/), early March
-+ [XR Pitch and demo night](https://www.eventbrite.com/e/xr-pitch-demo-night-tickets-42524910151?mc_cid=c8ef444ab1&mc_eid=eafc0302ed), late March
-+ [Future tech now](https://www.virtualrealityshow.co.uk/), early April
-+ [VR World](https://vrworldevent.com/), late May